Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 — Kathryn C. Dennis (@kathryn_dennis) April 11, 2017

 In contrast, Jennifer has in recent days made it clear that she is no longer friends with Kathryn.
 Nor does it seem that Jennifer ever wants to repair her friendship with Kathryn, at least unless there is a big apology involved.
 As previously reported by the Inquisitr, Jennifer last week lashed out at Kathryn in response to Kathryn doing an interview in which she said that she was no longer friends with Jennifer because Jennifer snubbed her from her baby shower.

-In the interview, Kathryn also gave credence to the rumor, spread on social media, that the real father of Jennifer’s son is Thomas Ravenel.
+In the interview, Kathryn also gave credence to the rumor on social media that the real father of Jennifer’s son is Thomas Ravenel.
 In a series of tweets, Jennifer blasted Kathryn as a liar and for fueling the questions regarding her son’s paternity.
 Jennifer also claimed that Kathryn still can’t see her two children with Thomas, presumably because she’s still failing her required drug tests.

 On Tuesday, in response to a viewer who tweeted that Jennifer has no love for Kathryn, Jennifer said that she tried to love Kathryn for a long time, only to get nothing in return.